RubinoD1/JS-Random-Quiz/README.md

 Current to-do

-4. Make event listener for the remaining answer buttons
-- make either a common button class and a event listener that takes in that input
-- or, make an eveent listener for all 4 buttons seperatly.

 5. Style the HTML
 - CSS: get rid of style repeats by making shared classes.
-- Add media breakpoints for screen sizes

 6. Make the README
 - live page link added